 No specific treatments are carried out for seeds of cultivated spinach.
-For the wild species S. turkestanica, the seed clusters are broken, followed by rinsing of the seeds in water for 3 days.
-Seeds are then sown in trays with soil, which are placed at 4°C for 3-5 days, followed by 15-20°C in a greenhouse for 2 weeks.
+For the wild species S. turkestanica, the seed clusters are first broken, followed by rinsing of the seeds in running tap water for 3 days.
+Seeds are then sown in trays with soil, which are placed in the dark at 4°C for 3-5 days.
+Subsequently, the trays are placed at 15-20°C in a greenhouse for 2 weeks, or under cold/warm uncontrolled but frost-free conditions (short day).
 Depending on the germination result, the temperature treatments are repeated 1-2 times.
+For the wild species S. tetrandra, the seed clusters are first rinsed in 50°C water for 30 minutes, followed by cooling down in tap water for 10 minutes, sterilization in 4% chloride solution for 24 hours and 3 times rinsing in sterile water.
+The seed clusters are then dissected into separate seeds and incubated in 4°C water for 5 days (these steps can also be reversed).
+The seeds are germinated in vitro at 15°C or sown directly in soil, after which plants are raised under short day conditions.

 No specific vernalization treatments are applied to induce flowering.